jasonbayton/11ty/_src/blog/2026/09/gwent-music-portal-disclosure.md

 ## What they did to close it off

 On **10 September** the council relayed Paritor's response: the follow-up was correct, and it had been acted on.
-The identity and admin endpoints are now gated.
+The account lookups and identity functions I rechecked now refused a parent login.
 Separately, an earlier slowdown I had noticed turned out to be a hosting-capacity issue that had since been fixed.
 The council closed their security involvement and pointed the remaining "so can my app exist" questions at Gwent Music.

 ## The leftover question